 To learn more about using a “Checkbook Control” Self-Directed IRA LLC to make bitcoin and other investments without tax, please contact one of our Self-Directed IRA Experts at 800-472-0646 for more information.

 Did you know?
-The IRS treats cryptocurrency as property for income tax purposes, as per IRS Notice 2014-21.
+The IRS treats bitcoins as property for income tax purposes as per IRS Notice 2014-21.